Skip to main content

 After working for a few years at a local school, I dared to apply for a position at Mukwashi – and was amazed to be selected.
 Mukwashi has already played a large role in my life, grooming me into a much better person and teacher.
 It’s a rare privilege to be able to work with such a wonderful and talented team.

-My name is Lameck Mvula.
+My name is Nelia Nkhoma

 Abednigo’s story